lukiwieser/natural-disasters-and-climate-change/README.md

 ![disasters-over-time](/docs/disasters-over-time.png)

 Here we can see the occurrences and deaths of disasters over time for each decade.

 The number of disasters is rising.
-However this is likely subject to a reporting bias, since like just more disasters are reported.
+However, this is likely subject to a reporting bias, since like just more disasters are reported.

 The deaths by disasters are sinking, we see that fewer apocalyptic disasters where millions of people die occur.
+However this could also be likely due to humans being better prepared for natural disasters, and not diasters being less severe.

 ### Type of disaster